-A preference for certainty and explicit communication may link to the widely-researched cognitive trait, Intolerance of Uncertainty (IU).
+A "preference for certainty and explicit communication" may link to the widely-researched cognitive trait, Intolerance of Uncertainty (IU).
 IU has been defined as a tendency to negatively evaluate uncertain situations and information (Shihata et al., 2016).
-We use the term 'Intolerance of Uncertainty' in line with previous research and intend to convey a value-neutral meaning in using it, as we recognise that high levels of IU may be an understandable, even adaptive, response where individuals have experienced mishaps in confusing situations.
-IU has mostly been investigated as a transdiagnostic construct that plays a central role in emotional disorders across the general population (see Shihata et al. (2016) for a review), but it also seems especially relevant to autism, with autistic children and adults showing significantly elevated levels of the trait compared to the general population (Hwang et al., 2020; Vasa et al., 2018).
-IU has been closely linked to anxiety in autistic people (Jenkinson, Milne & Thompson, 2020), and also relates to core features of autism, including social difficulties, sensory sensitivities, insistence on sameness and repetitive behaviours (Hwang et al., 2020; Vasa et al., 2018; Wigham et al., 2015).
+We use the term "Intolerance of Uncertainty" in line with previous research and intend to convey a value-neutral meaning in using it, as we recognise that high levels of IU may be an understandable, even adaptive, response where individuals have experienced mishaps in confusing situations.
+IU has mostly been investigated as a transdiagnostic construct that plays a central role in emotional disorders across the general population (see Shihata et al., 2016 for a review), but it also seems especially relevant to autism, with autistic children and adults showing significantly elevated levels of the trait compared to the general population (e.g., Hwang et al., 2020; Vasa et al., 2010), and also relates to core features of autism, including social difficulties, sensory sensitivities, insistence on sameness and repetitive behaviours (e.g., Hwang et al., 2020; Vasa et al., 2018; Wigham et al., 2015).